 The IMX586 is designed to give the best shots in the 12MP mode, where four adjoining pixels are clubbed as one, but you may also shoot in full 48MP resolution using the pro mode or changing camera settings.
 The 48MP shots aren’t as crisp though, so you’d be better off with 12MP images.

 The images shot on the Note 7 Pro in proper lighting look amazing.
-In tricky lighting, the phone tends to suppress details in shadow region.
+In tricky lighting, the phone tends to suppress details in the shadow region.
 The HDR Mode can be a hit or a miss.

 The portrait mode is very good, but like portrait modes on other phones, it isn’t perfect.
 There are a few portrait effects in the software and more like studio lighting are on their way.